Battle of Otterburn: Aftermath

 Such a decisive victory kept the two sides apart for some time.
 Of such renown was the battle of Otterburn that several ballads were composed in its honour including The Battle of Otterburn and The Ballad of Chevy Chase (Child ballads 161 and 162).
 Chevy Chase rather mangles the history of the battle and may be confusing other conflicts at around the same time but it is still cited as one of the best of the ancient ballads.

 The Percy Cross, located just off the A696, was erected before 1400 to commemorate the Battle of Otterburn.

 Houses involved in the battle

-Some of the various Scottish Lowland families involved in this battle were the Clan Hall Swintons, Johnstones, Grahams, Gordons, Lindsays, Leslies, Herons, and Montgomerys.
+Some of the various Scottish Lowland families involved in this battle were the Clan Hall Swintons, Johnstones, Grahams, Gordons, Lindsays, Leslies, Herons and Montgomerys.

+Among the English knights cited in Froissart's Chronicles, representing their respective houses in battle, were the commanding brothers Sir Ralph and Harry Hotspur of House Percy, Sir Ralph Lumley, Sir Matthew Redman, Sir Robert Ogle, Sir Thomas Grey, Sir Thomas Holton, Sir John Felton, Sir Thomas Abingdon, Sir John Copeldyke and Sir John Lilburn.